 I loved Julia Roberts in Pretty Woman alias Vivian Ward.
 The dresses she wore when she accompanied Richard Gere alias Edward Lewis to his business social events were just dreams.
 My absolute favorite was the brown dress with white 5-cents size polka dots.
 Remember, the dress she wore at the derby.
-The dress she wore at the dinner with the grand-father and grandson team came in second; yes, and of course the gown and necklace at the opera.
+The dress she wore at the dinner with the grand-father and grandson team came in second; yes, and of course the gown and necklace with diamonds at the opera.

 Up the Style with a Belt